 When reviewing the best trimmers for short beards there are certain qualities that need to be taken into account.
 A man with a short beard is a man looking to make a statement.
 The trimmer they use needs to account for this.

-If you’re in a rush, the Brio Beardscape takes the number one spot.
+If you’re in a rush, the Brio Beardscape takes the number one spot this year.
 It’s phenomenal.
 Keep reading if you’ve got the time to find out exactly why.

 Short beards need to maintain a degree of neatness or they risk looking accidental as opposed to intentional.